banashree1995/spaceXprogramme/README.md

 # Code Structure:

-Project Consist of a main class(component) App.js .
+Project Consists of a main class(component) App.js .
 On executtion of the app , App.js is called and the landing page and Filter functionality is integrated in this file. index.css is used for styling of the app.
 For Mobile View, Tablet View and Desktop View resolutions css is handled using @media styles.